 In this deliverable, we have applied quantum reinforcement learning (QRL) to the inventory management problem, which involves balancing inventory levels in a long supply chain to maximize profit.
-We have trained a QRL model using a parameterized quantum circuit (PQC) ansatz and gradient-based optimization and evaluated its performance on both a simulator and a real quantum device.
+We have trained a QRL model using a parameterized quantum circuit (PQC) ansatz and gradient-based optimization and evaluated its performance on both a classical simulator and a real quantum device.
 Our findings suggest that QRL can be effective in solving reinforcement learning problems, but the performance of the model can be sensitive to the presence of noise in the training and execution.

-We have demonstrated that a QRL model trained with noise present is able to adapt to various forms of noise and perform nearly equally well on both simulated and real device noise.
-However, a QRL model trained on a noiseless simulator performs poorly on both simulated and real device noise, indicating a clear gap between either noisy case.
-These results suggest that QML statements made when trained on a noisy simulator may apply to real devices, while QML statements made on a noiseless simulator may be more robust.
+We have demonstrated that a QRL model trained with noise can adapt to various forms of noise and perform nearly equally well on both simulated and real device noise.
+However, a QRL model trained on a noiseless simulator performs poorly on both noisy simulated and real device noise, indicating a clear gap between either case.
+These results suggest that any conclusions obtained by studying QML when trained and evaluated on a noiseless simulator may have a limited carry-over to a setting with real devices.
+However, as one would hope, the results obtained from noisy simulations may much more closely replicate what we could expect to see in a real device.

-Overall, our work contributes to the growing body of research on quantum machine learning and reinforcement learning, demonstrating the potential of QRL in real-world applications.
+Overall, our work contributes to the growing body of research on quantum machine learning and reinforcement learning by demonstrating the potential value of QRL in real-world applications.
 Our results highlight the importance of considering the impact of noise in the training data and the need for further research to develop robust and scalable QRL algorithms.